pixel97/learn-node/README.md

 1. Explore the code in "operations/blocking.js" and "operations/nonblocking.js".
 For which code will the function moreWork() get executed.
 Why?

+In both pieces of code, moreWork() will be executed, but in the non-blocking scenario, it will happen before the file read operation is completed, while in the blocking scenario, it will happen after the file read operation is completed.

 One must be careful when writing concurrent scripts in Node.js.
 If actions performed in later stages are related to actions related in previous stages or vice-versa then the program will be in an error state.
 For example, consider the code in "operations/syncdelete.js".

 **For you to do**:

 1. Identify and fix the runtime error in "operations/syncdelete.js".

+The file is getting deleted asynchronously, while the file is getting read.
+To fix the code unlinkSync wih unlink and move the code inside the function.

 # Event Loop